durvaakadam/Terraform/README.md

-This repository contains Terraform configuration files to provision an EC2 instance on AWS and a S3 bucket.
+This repository contains Terraform configuration files to provision an EC2 instance on AWS and an S3 bucket, enabling cloud infrastructure management.

-This Terraform code sets up an AWS EC2 instance using the specified provider configuration.
-It defines a variable for customization and configures AWS access credentials.
-The code then creates an EC2 instance using a predefined Amazon Machine Image (AMI) and a basic instance type (t2.micro).
-When executed, this will provision the EC2 instance in the specified AWS region (us-east-1).
+The provider block configures the AWS credentials, including the access and secret keys, to interact with AWS services.
+It specifies the AWS region (us-east-1) where the resources will be provisioned.
+The EC2 instance is defined with an Amazon Machine Image (AMI) and the t2.micro instance type, which is suitable for lightweight applications.
+This code will automate the creation of these resources, making it easier to manage and scale cloud infrastructure with minimal manual effort.